 The player and banker bets both pay 1:1 on your bet.
 The tie wager pays either 8:1 or 9:1 because it has a smaller chance of occurring.

-Baccarat has the easiest strategy among any of the table games.
-You achieve perfect strategy by literally making the same bet every hand.
+It has the easiest strategy among any of the table games.
+You achieve the perfect strategy by literally making the same bet every hand.